sepandhaghighi/samila/README.md

 {'status': {'image': True, 'data':True}, 'message': {'image':'IMAGE_FILE_LINK', 'data':'DATA_FILE_LINK'}
 ```

+⚠️ This method is deprecated and may be removed in future releases

 ℹ️ Default timeout is `3000` seconds

 ℹ️ Default gateway is `IPFS_IO`

 ### Save image